Bamboo Annals: Textual history

 The two works that provide the most quotations, the Shui Jing Zhu (527) and Sima Zhen's Shiji Suoyin (early 8th century), seem to be based on slightly different versions of the text.

+This version includes two sexagenary year designations (for the first year of Emperor Yao and for the Zhou attack on Shang), indicating some tampering with the text before it was quoted.